Atraulia

 Atraulia is a town and a Nagar Panchayat in the Azamgarh district within the Indian state of Uttar Pradesh.
+It is famous for Eddy Electricals (India) Pvt Ltd.

 Geography

 Atraulia has an average elevation of 81 metres (265 feet).
 The nearest river is Ghagra, also known as the Saryu river.

 It is situated on the main road from Azamgarh to Lucknow.

 Demographics

 The total population was 19,586 in the 2011 census.